 The experiment was a huge success, yielding moist and deliciously tender tasty chicken.

-Yogurt is an ideal marinade base for beef and poultry.
-As I mentioned, dairy – yogurt , milk, buttermilk – is an excellent tenderizer, partly because is is not very acidic.
-Acidic marinades can actually toughen meat whereas the calcium in dairy marinades activates enzymes in the meat, causing the proteins to break down.
+Yogurt is an ideal marinade base for beef and poultry and here's why.
+Dairy – yogurt , milk, buttermilk – is an excellent tenderizer, partly because is is not very acidic.
+Acidic marinades, like lemon for example, can actually toughen meat whereas the calcium in dairy marinades activates enzymes in the meat, causing the proteins to break down.

 Ras El Hanout grilled chicken thighs goes with everything.
 A simple green salad, boiled potatoes and steamed asparagus drizzled with olive oil and sprinkled with sea salt is a perfect accompaniment.